 Jim, my husband doesn’t share my enthusiasm about investment in education.
 His educational belief system is pretty limited.
-According to him, kids ought to work hard at school and learn everything there, not at the after-school classes or during extra tutorials or activities.
-He believes that a child should show some interest in a particular subject before extra help, or additional classes are provided.
+According to him, kids ought to work hard at school and learn everything there, not at the after-school clubs or during extra tutorials or activities.
+He believes that a child should show some interest in a particular subject before extra help, or additional lessons are offered.

-Another “frustration he constantly experiences with me” – these are his words, not mine, is the fact that I bring zero money in.
-He quickly forgot that it was his idea for me to stay at home with the girls.
+Another “frustration he constantly experiences with me” – these are his words, not mine, is that I bring zero money in.
+He’s already forgotten that it was his idea for me to stay at home with the girls.

-I love the freedom the summer holidays offer and late nights and lazy mornings.
+I love the freedom of the summer holidays offer the late nights and lazy mornings.
 But there is nothing like a quiet house after a hot, humid, and sticky summer.
 I treasure the space and the quietness that falls upon the house when September arrives.